aybartas/AuraShop/README.md

 # 🛍️ AuraShop — .NET Microservices E-Commerce App

-**AuraShop** is a modern, scalable e-commerce platform built using microservices architecture and the latest .NET 8 technologies.
+**AuraShop** is an e-commerce platform built using microservices architecture and the latest .NET 8 technologies.

 - ✅ .NET 8 with minimal APIs.
 - ✅ **Single Sign-On (SSO)**